AcubeSAT/adcs-on-board-software/aflplusplus/README.md

 Fun fact: Since you mounted the volume, any changes you do in `on-board-software` while inside the container will persist in the host directory even after closing the container.
 This is bidirectional: you can keep updating the `on-board-software` directory from outside, and the changes will be immediately reflected inside the container
 Fun fact #2: you can work inside the container, and sign your commits with `git commit -S` out of the box!

+If you want to be able to work with the `on-board-software` repository with `git` from inside the running `aflplusplus` mounted container, first run `git config --global --add safe.directory /on-board-software` (as prompted).

 #### Manual